Gwen Gillon now calls Madison, Wisconsin home. But her roots are in the south where she fought for civil rights. Jeff Burkhart brings us her story.

 Gwen’s time fighting for civil rights in Alabama, Mississippi and Wisconsin helped her understand herself and the importance of political participation.

 “I learned that you should vote every time.
-I think that voting matters,” says Gillon.
+I think that voting matters,” said Gillon.